koda86/floa/README.md

 For a detailled description please see the documentation (floa_doc.md) in floa/man.

 ## Availability as R package
 The functions in this repository are now available as a readily installable R package under https://github.com/koda86/FunBootBand.
-Calculation methods are basically unchanged, but are the scripts have been combined into a single function (`band()`) in the package.
+Calculation methods are basically unchanged, but the scripts have been combined into a single function (`band()`) in the package.
 See the 'FunBootBand' repository for more details and instructions.

 ### Error note
 In the first release of `floa`, the calculation of confidence bands (as opposed) to prediction bands was not correct.
 This has been fixed in the new [FunBootBand](https://github.com/koda86/FunBootBand) package.
 The code in this, repo, however, will not be changed.